 - What is the state and likely effect of e-cigarette promotion and advertising in Ontario?

 In addressing these questions we will present the latest evidence from published studies and findings from three of our own studies:

 - Cohort study of youth and young adult vapers and non-vapers

 - Concept mapping study of adults who try vaping to quit smoking

 - Point-of-sale study, based on 50 stores

-- Robert Schwartz, PhD. – Ontario Tobacco Research Unit, Dalla Lana School of Public Health, University of Toronto
+- Dr. Robert Schwartz, Executive Director, Ontario Tobacco Research Unit; Professor, Dalla Lana School of Public Health, University of Toronto

 - Dr. Shawn O’Connor, Senior Research Associate, Ontario Tobacco Research Unit

 - Lori Diemert, Research Officer, Ontario Tobacco Research Unit